amadoug2g/Repertoire/README.md

 ```
 ### 3. Get the DeepL API
 Create a free [DeepL](https://www.deepl.com/docs-api/introduction/) account to get an API key and place it anywhere (Authentication Object for me, at the root of the project)

+## What's next
+- [ ] Share a youtube link to the app and add or update a song
+- [ ] Option to add songs learned by ear
+- [ ] Record your performance to have it displayed on the detail fragment
+- [ ] Search for a video link using the Youtube Search API
+- [ ] Update (Modernize) the detail fragment
+- [ ] Support Multiple languages